Best & Worst Ford Explorer Years

 Now that we’ve given you an overview of all generations of the Ford Explorer as well as the finest and worst years, it is now clearer for you which Ford Explore model year to go for and which to avoid.

-Which Ford Explorer generation resonates the most with you, and have you experienced any of the issues highlighted?
+Which Ford Explorer model resonates the most with you, and have you encountered any of the issues highlighted?

-We would like to hear your thoughts in the comments below.
+We would like to hear your opinions in the comments below.